symbio-n0mad/clipboardReplace/README.md

 2. **Assign a Keyboard Shortcut**
    - Right-click the newly created shortcut → **Properties**
    - In the **Shortcut** tab, click inside the *Shortcut key* field and press your desired key combo (e.g. `Ctrl + Alt + R`)
-   - Click **Apply** and **OK**
+   - Click **Apply** or **OK**

 3. **Use It**
-   - Now you can simply press your shortcut and run `clipboardReplace.ps1` instantly — perfect for quick clipboard transformations or grep-style searches on the fly.
+   - Now you can simply press your shortcut and run `clipboardReplace.ps1` instantly — perfect for quick routine clipboard transformations or grep-style searches on the fly.
 ---